subquery/documentation/docs/academy/herocourse/module3.md

-#### Step 3: Update the manifest file (aka project.yaml)
+#### Step 3: Update the Manifest File (aka project.yaml)

-Update the manifest file to only include the handleEvent handler and update the filter method to Transfer.
-This is because we only want to work with balance transfer events which will contain the data for transactions being transferred from one account to another.
+Update the manifest file to only include the `handleEvent` handler and update the filter method to `Transfer`.
+The reason is that we only want to work with the "balance transfer events" in this example.
+These events will contain the data of those transactions, which are being transferred from one account to another.

+The `project.yaml` file should look similar to as below:

 ```
 specVersion: 1.0.0